 Support during leave

-As a positive way of keeping up to date with both WMS and group/team activities, staff can take up to 10 paid Keeping In Touch (KIT) days while they're on leave.
-To make it as easy as possible for staff to get involved in meetings during KIT days they have the option of joining via Skype.
+As a positive way of keeping up to date with departmental activities during KIT days they have the option of joining via TEAMS.

 In addition to KIT days, parents may take up to 20 ‘shared parental leave in touch’ (SPLIT) days, which are paid at normal rates.